ayushshukla8920/coursera-course-jumper/README.md

 ## How to use
 * For Windows open Command Prompt on the Location and Run "Python3 App.py" the script will automatically install all the required modules
+* For macOS or Linux, open run.command
+* Enter Course URL, Coursera Registered Email and Password and the CAUTH cookie you got from cURL.
+* now click START and wait for course to be completed

+* ENJOY !!!

+credits := @serv0id